barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

-### June 2nd, 2021 thoughts & takeaways:
+### June 4th, 2021 thoughts & takeaways:

+* A big jump in passenger traffic at the airport over the course of May.
+The last day of available data (Saturday, May 15th) shows 99% of normal pre-covid passenger traffic.
+The weekends are

 * Traffic volumes did moderately tick up over May to about 85% of February 2020 conditions.

 * I wrote separate post theorizing, [Did COVID Fix Austin's Traffic Forever?](http://modalshift.co/TrafficFuture/)

 * [The uptick in traffic incidents is likely caused by the 4th wettest May on record.](https://www.kxan.com/weather/weather-blog/may-brings-above-normal-rainfall-to-central-texas/)

-* The airport appears to be poised to be very close to normal after the next update in passenger numbers.

 ***